 Recovery: the part most riders get wrong

-Two heavy strength sessions per week impose a recovery cost that most riders new to lifting underestimate.
+Two strength sessions per week impose a recovery cost that most riders new to lifting underestimate.
 Sleep quality, protein intake and intra-week scheduling all need to support the load.

-Sleep: 7.5-9 hours per night during heavy strength phases.
+Sleep: 7.5-9 hours per night during heavy training phases.
 Strength adaptation is heavily hormonal, and the hormonal environment depends on deep sleep.
 Riders who train hard and sleep five hours rarely see strength gains.

 Protein: 1.6-2.0g per kilogram of body weight per day, distributed across four meals at 25-35g per meal.
 Most masters cyclists are under-eating protein, often substantially.
 The lifting will not produce the adaptation the protocol expects if the substrate is not there.